checkdigits/checkdigits/README.md

 ## Where can you see my work?

-Most of my daily work is for software houses and is generally covered under one or more NDAs.
+Most of my daily coding work is generally covered under one or more NDAs.
 Not only can I not show it I usually can't even talk about it.
 The repos for that work are private so you (hopefully) can't see them - I am a very prolific coder and I have a **lot** of repos 😀

 However, nearly everything else I do is Open Source and public.
 You can either find it on my GitHub profile here, the [official Embarcadero blog](https://blogs.embarcadero.com), or at my [own blog](https://www.codedotshow.com/blog/) website.

-My CodeRage code is always available via Embarcadero or on my work website.
+My CodeRage and other coding bootcamp code is always available via Embarcadero's website.

 ## Background